Backiaraj/datamanager-support-in-blazor-querybuilder/README.md

 # Create a Blazor QueryBuilder component with DataManager
-A quick start blazor server app that allows you to configure the Blazor QueryBuilder component from Syncfusion with DataManager support.
-This project contains Querybuilder and Grid which filters the data using DataManager.
+This blazor server app that allows you to configure the Blazor QueryBuilder component with DataManager support from Syncfusion.

 Documentation: https://blazor.syncfusion.com/documentation/toggle-switch-button/getting-started